babar-raza/package-descriptions/aspose.cloud/packagist/Aspose.Slides Cloud SDK for PHP.md

 composer require aspose/slides-sdk-php
 ```

-## Sample usage
+## Convert a PPTX document to PDF format using PHP Code

-The example code below converts a PowerPoint document to PDF format using `slides-sdk-php` library:
+The example code below uses the `slides-sdk-php` library:

 ```php
 use Aspose\Slides\Cloud\Sdk\Api\Configuration;